 Chinese Garlic Green Beans

-- 1 pound green beans (see note 1)
+- 1 pound green beans, rinsed, and dried (see note 1)

 - red pepper flakes